Akrosom21/react-game/README.md

 # react-game

-This is simple game named "Rock, paper, scissors"
+This is simple game named "Rock, paper, scissors".

 You can find rules in the modal window.
 Just click on yellow card in the header.

-There also you can see hot keys
+There also you can see hot keys.

-The table contains the last 10 results of the gameE
+The table contains the last 10 results of the game.

 To reset results click on the "New game"

 ### Music and sounds